martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 Using basic curly-infix-expressions (c-expressions)
 =============================================

 Let's first try out "curly-infix-expressions" (c-expressions).
-We'll assume you've installed things, and that you've successfully loaded the "readable" library using either *(asdf:load-system :readable)* or *(ql:quickload "readable")*.
+We'll assume you've installed things, started up your favorite Common Lisp implementation, and that you've successfully loaded the "readable" library using either *(asdf:load-system :readable)* or *(ql:quickload "readable")*.

 To enable basic c-expressions, run this command (which will modify our existing readtable to add these capabilities):